appml/nano/index.md

 When incremental backup is enabled, a task to conduct full backup when the device is idle will also be activated.
 A maximum of 10 most recent backups will be maintained.
 See [Storage Saver](#storage) section for more suggestions on how to manage backup storage space.

+If you are looking for instructions on how to transfer **Mirror** between installations, see the next section.

 <a href="#toc">🔝 Back to top</a>